FLEXIBLE BOOKINGS DURING THE COVID-19 PANDEMIC

 Day 10 Victoria Falls

-Today we have a short drive to Victoria town, which was named after Queen Victoria by the explorer David Livingstone and the local people call it Mosi-ao- Tunya (the smoke that Thunders).
-After we arrived at the lodge, we will check in, go to the activity center to book optional activities for the following day and visit the Victoria Falls.
-1xB
+Today we have a short drive to Victoria town, which wa named after Queen Victoria by the explorer David Livingstone.
+The local people call it Mosi-ao-Tunya (the smoke that thunders).
+After we arrive at the lodge, we will check in, go to the activity centre to book optional activities for the following day and visit the Victoria Falls, spending our time there until the sun goes down.
+2xB

 Day 11 Victoria Falls